Deny-ux/note-app-js/README.md

 * Made some code changes and then saw git status
 * Performed reset --hard

+### How to start application

+1. Clone repository

+2. Start server, for example use Live Server

 ### Further idea for application
 1. Change styles.css to not repeat some blocks of code.
 For example some styles for   tasksContainer and summaryContainer are similar, so can be grouped